bbbscarter/GodotRuntimeDebugTools/README.md

 - Download from the Godot Asset Library.
 - Import the plugin into your Godot project.
 - Enable the plugin in your project settings.
-- When your game is running, click on the RDT button in the toolbar.
+- When the game is running click on the RDT button in the toolbar and select '2D' or '3D' debugging.

 # Notes
-- In-game object uses physics meshes and rendered MeshInstances.
-This has the benefit of being accurate and not requiring any changes to assets - but triangle picking may be slow in large/complex scenes.
+- 3D object picking uses physics meshes, as well as rendered MeshInstances.
+This has the benefit of being accurate and working with all rendered assets without requiring any scene modifications; however triangle picking may be slow in large/complex scenes.
-- Currently only supports 3D scenes, but should be easily extended to 2D scenes.
+- 2D object picking is currently limited to sprites and canvas items.
 - Some features, such as selecting nodes in the editor scene tree, and toggling collision meshes, rely on undocumented Godot features.
 - This is just a proof of concept.
 The hope is that some of these features might